openshift/aws-account-operator/README.md

 ## Requirements

-The operator requires a secret named `aws-account-operator-credentials` containing credentials to the AWS payer account you wish to create accounts in.
+The operator requires a secret named `aws-account-operator-credentials` in the `aws-account-operator` namespacce, containing credentials to the AWS payer account you wish to create accounts in.
 The secret should contain credentials for an IAM user in the payer account with the data fields `aws_access_key_id` and `aws_secret_access_key`.
 The user should have the following IAM permissions: